Case Resolutions (Without Fine/Penalty)

 - Advisory Letters - If there is insufficient evidence to prosecute a case but the person complained about appears to need information about the Act to ensure future compliance, the Enforcement Division closes the case with an advisory letter.

-Ten days after a case is closed with a warning, advisory, or no action letter, the letter is posted online.
+Warning, advisory, and no action closure letters will be posted online.
 All such letters that have been issued since July 1, 2009 may be found below, along with a search box and drop down menus to more easily look up letters with certain words, names, or dates.